 - Pumping Nylon in TAB by Scott Tennant – for you tab junkies out there

 - Kitharologus: The Path to Virtuosity by Ricardo Iznaola – Progressive: from beginner to extreme advanced.
-Simply the best technique book I know of for classical guitar.
+Very good technique book and the progressive sections are a great idea to help organize students.
 Covers technique exercises and also a significant amount of fingerboard knowledge.
-Excellent.
-Beware however, although the book starts out super easy (open strings) it gets very difficult fast.
+Beware however, although the book starts out super easy (open strings) but it gets very difficult fast.
 This is not a criticism but you should know that you will not just zoom through the book.
-Highly recommended.

 - Iznaola on Practicing: A Manual for Students – A great but little book on how to practice well.
 Many students of guitar are not going to read a huge book so this concise little booklet is perfect for getting a grounding in good practice habits and philosophy.
 It not an exercise book, just text on how to practice.